CAMPUS PARKING

 • Permit parking is enforced in all general lots between 6:00am and 6:00pm Monday through Friday.
 All general lots require a properly displayed, valid permit during these times.
 All other parking regulations are enforced 24 hours a day, seven days a week.
 This includes designated staff spaces, handicap spaces, timed spaces, red zones, yellow zones, and areas not marked (no parking at any time).

 • Authorized Service Vehicles and media vehicles in the course of conducting official business for or with the District are exempt from parking permits.
-Authorized Service Vehicles and Media Vehicles that do not bear a California Exempt License Plate must clearly display an Official Business Placard on the front dash board.
+Authorized Service Vehicles and Media Vehicles that do not bear a California Exempt License Plate must clearly display an Official Business Placard on the front dashboard.

 • Permit parking enforcement may be suspended upon order of the Chancellor or his/her designee for a period not to exceed 48 hours.